ShermanMatthew/ShermanMatthew.github.io/_posts/2026-06-26-chi-square-test.md

 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project, we apply a chi-square test For independence (a hypothesis test) to assess the performance of two types of mailers that were sent out to promote a new service.
+In this project, we apply a chi-square test for independence (a hypothesis test) to assess the performance of two types of mailers that were sent out to promote a new service.

 # Table of Contents